anonymous0374/react-scaffold/docs/react-learning-notes.md

       props.
   ### Component instance variables: State and Props, the Data Flows ONE-WAY Down
     a.
 What are State and Props
-      > Props are the input of a Component, Component outputs an React Element based on the Props.
-Component acts as pure functions with respect to the props.
+      > Props are the input of a Component, and immutable.
+Component acts as a pure function with respect to the props and returns an React Element.
       > Component "owns" the State.
 Neither parent nor child components can know if a certain component is stateful or stateless, and they shouldn't care whether it is defined as a function or a class